josearmandoabreu/lsx-demo-theme/logs/week1/logs-week1-day3.md

 ## Daily Standup

-### 2025‑09‑03
+### 2025‑09‑24

 ### How do you feel today?

-Feeling focused but aware that the Block Theme Academy course requires a lot of attention.
+Feeling good.

 ### What did you do yesterday?

+-   Created and updated profiles.
-Set up Local Ollie and LSX-Demo Site, and started the Block Theme Academy course.
-Forked the lsx-demo-theme.
+-   Continue the Block Theme Academy course
+-   Organizing and creating tasks on Asana.

 ### What do you plan to do today?

+-   [x] Created and updated profiles (Slack, 1Password, Gravatar, Fireflies.ai).
+-   [x] Organizing and creating tasks on Asana.
+-   [x] Personal project - Phase 1 – Setup & Preparation.
+(I've forked and cloned the lsx-demo-theme, Local environment has been created, Tools have been installed and setup.)
 -   [x] Continue the Block Theme Academy course.
--   [x] Remove duplicate links on the Enhancing LSX-Demo-Theme.
--   [x] Add links to the resources in the study curriculum document.

 ### What are your blockers?